-- ▶ Never ride without air in the air suspension fork. - ▶ Never use the pedelec without adjusting the suspension fork to the body weight.
+- Never ride the bicycle without air in the air suspension fork. - Never use the pedelec without adjusting the suspension fork to the rider's weight.

 Settings on the chassis change riding performance significantly.
 The rider needs to get used to the pedelec and break it in to prevent accidents.